 You might have seen the word “post-baccalaureate” floating around the academic world.
 This word refers to classes taken after you’ve earned your bachelor’s degree but before you begin your graduate studies as a physician assistant major.

 You can take these classes as a non-degree-seeking student at the same university from which you earned your bachelor’s degree.
 You can also check with the university where you want to earn your PA-C title if it’s a separate university.
 Or, you can choose a different school altogether.
 Requirements for post-baccalaureate classes vary by institution.
-So, you’ll need to research what courses you need to take and where you can most easily satisfy those requirements.
+So, you’ll need to research what courses to take and where to satisfy those requirements most easily.
 It’s a semi-complicated process to go through.
 But it’s achievable.

 Challenge yourself, and have fun.

 You might feel torn between taking electives and enrolling in a post-baccalaureate program.
 Both have their upsides.
-But it will save you time and money to take as many prerequisites as you can for your elective courses.
-These courses will challenge you and prepare you for the courses you’ll take as a physician assistant major.
+However, taking as many prerequisites as possible for your elective courses will save you time and money.
+These courses will challenge and prepare you for the courses you’ll take as a physician assistant major.

 But there’s still another option.
-If you are equally passionate about your undergrad major and becoming a PA, you can always double major for your bachelor’s degree.
-But keep in mind, this option would be very time-consuming and expensive.
+If you are equally passionate about your undergraduate major and becoming a PA, you can always double major for your bachelor’s degree.
+But keep in mind this option would be very time-consuming and expensive.

-Taking prerequisites as electives or enrolling in a post-baccalaureate program would be less expensive and less time-consuming options.
-But if you’re passionate about both topics, a dual degree might be the perfect option for you.
+Taking prerequisites as electives or enrolling in a post-baccalaureate program would be less expensive and time-consuming.
+But if you’re passionate about both topics, a dual degree might be the perfect option.
 Reach out to our admissions consulting team if you’re having trouble deciding.
 We can help you sort through the details to make your decision easier.
 We can also recommend some different programs to you.

 Popular Science Pre-PA Majors